kunesj/omad/README.md

     python setup.py build

     python setup.py install

-    copy .\OMAD.lnk "%USERPROFILE%\Start Menu\Programs\"

-    - You can now start OMAD with shortcut from startmenu or from commandline with "omad" command
+    - You can now start OMAD from commandline with "omad" command, optionally you can also create shortcut with this command

 Building static binary